Christopher Norton

 Imagery

-I defined example imagery to be used in the marketing materials, picking overhead drone photos to create the feeling of seeing the big picture through future tech which is exactly what we provide in our solutions to clients: technology-based solutions that work with large amounts of data at a digestible scale.
+I defined the imagery style to be used in the marketing materials, selecting overhead drone photos to create the feeling of seeing the big picture through future tech which is exactly what we provide in our solutions to clients: technology-based solutions that work with large amounts of data at a digestible scale.

 Motion Graphics

-I drew up storyboards, animated motion graphics, and handled sound design for an internal video training library.
-The primary focus of this team is web development so a gear was used to show things, "working."
-Having the logo typed out creates familiarity with job tasks which included typing out and organizing code.
+I created storyboards, animated motion graphics, and handled sound design for an internal video training library.
+The primary focus of this team is web development so a gear was used a gear icon was used to symbolize 'working' processes.
+Having the logo typed out creates familiarity with job tasks, including typing out and organizing code.

 Intro built in After FX for new training hub